The gravitational eikonal: from particle, string and brane collisions to black-hole encounters

-As an example, the static term mentioned above can always be removed completely by performing a suitable BMS supertranslation \cite{Veneziano:2022zwh}.
 This raises the issue of whether such a static contribution has a physical meaning.
 In \cite{Veneziano:2022zwh} it was argued that the true radiated angular momentum is the one computed by using a particular BMS gauge, called the canonical gauge in the GR literature, which amounts to setting the initial shear of the Bondi--Sachs metric to zero.
 In the post-Minkowskian expansion this contribution starts at ${\cal O}(G^3)$ and is insensitive to exactly zero frequency gravitons.
 It was also proposed that the additional static contribution to angular-momentum loss corresponds to choosing a different Bondi gauge, dubbed ``intrinsic".

 The issue has been further addressed in \cite{Chen:2021szm}, \cite{Javadinezhad:2022ldc} and, more recently, in \cite{Mao:2023evc} and \cite{Riva:2023xxm}.
 The outcome of these investigations is that both the radiative and the static contributions to the angular momentum loss by the two-body system can be defined in a BMS-invariant way.
 The former contribution is indeed the one computed in the canonical gauge, while the latter can also be given in gauge invariant form.
 In the approach of \cite{Veneziano:2022zwh}, \cite{Javadinezhad:2022ldc} it corresponds to a different gauge fixing of $J_B$, while in \cite{Chen:2021szm}, \cite{Mao:2023evc} and \cite{Riva:2023xxm} the mechanical angular momentum loss is identified with the difference between the final and initial Bondi angular momentum computed in {\em two different} Bondi gauges.
 In formulae: